clumio-code/terraform-provider-clumio/docs/resources/organizational_unit.md

 ### Optional

 - `description` (String) Brief description to denote details of the organizational unit.
-- `parent_id` (String) The identifier of the parent organizational unit under which the neworganizational unit is to be created.
-If not provided, the resource will be createdunder the default organizational unit associated with the credentials used to createthe organizational unit.
+- `parent_id` (String) The identifier of the parent organizational unit under which the new organizational unit is to be created.
+If not provided, the resource will be created under the default organizational unit associated with the credentials used to create the organizational unit.

 ### Read-Only